paulwarhurst01/ArduinoSnakeGame/DevelopmentNotes.md

 - Shift reg Max clock speed - 25 MHz - Use 20 MHz for Arduino
 - Using default SPI mode

-# Solution - Obviously
+## Solution - Obviously
-- Turn on everything in column
+- Turn on everything in column - i.e. refresh column by column rather than LED by LED
     - Implementation greatly increased the refresh rate.
     - Final Implementation used.